Black women notch historic Senate wins in an election year defined by potential firsts

 Associated Press

-WASHINGTON (AP) — For the first time ever, two Black women were elected Tuesday to serve in the U.S. Senate, while voters also sent a transgender lawmaker to the U.S. House of Representatives.
+WASHINGTON (AP) — Voters for the first time elected two Black women to serve simultaneously in the Senate and sent an openly transgender lawmaker to Congress on Tuesday.
+They’re among historic choices in nearly a dozen races showing Americans opting for more diverse representation even with issues such as affirmative action and LGBTQ inclusion driving deeper divisions.

 Delaware’s Lisa Blunt Rochester and Maryland’s Angela Alsobrooks prevailed in their races, doubling the number of Black women ever elected to the Senate – from two to four.
-Delaware voters also elected Sarah McBride to an at-large House seat, making her the first openly transgender person elevated to Congress.
+And Delaware voters elected Sarah McBride in an at-large House race, making her the first openly transgender person elevated to Congress.

-These historic firsts were among nearly a dozen races that showed Americans choosing more diverse representation in elected offices, even as issues such as affirmative action and LGBTQ inclusion have driven some partisans farther into their ideological corners.
+The victories come in an election year defined in part by historic firsts.

 “Marking these milestones does two things: One, it celebrates the increasing diversity that we are seeing in women’s political representation, whether it be in a state or nationally,” said Kelly Dittmar, director of research at Rutgers University’s Center for American Women and Politics.